Arvenuss/Andersen/README.md

 ## About me:
 - Hi!
 I am Oleksii =)
-- Today i am starting my traineeship in Aderesenlab.
+- I am starting my traineeship in Aderesenlab.
-- This repo for my exercises
+- This repo for my tasks